Nyota18/Nyota18/README.md

 🚀 **Software Engineer | AI Explorer | Android Innovator | Tech Dreamer**

-> “Turning code into experiences and ideas into systems that *think*.”
+> “Turning code into experiences and ideas into systems that *make life easier*.”

 ---